mitigate-dev/periodic_records/README.md

 ---|-------------|------------|------------|----------
 1  | 1           | 2014-01-01 | 9999-01-01 | Developer

-Now John has is promoted to "Senior Developer" you can allow a user to create a new employee assignment records and this gem will take care of adjusting and splitting overlapping records.
+Now John is promoted to "Senior Developer" and you create a new employee assignment record and this gem will take care of adjusting and splitting overlapping records.
 In this case it will adjust the `end_at` field for the previous assignment.

 id | employee_id | start_at   | end_at     | job_title
 ---|-------------|------------|------------|-----------------